t-zuehlsdorff/gitlabhq/doc/install/installation-freebsd.md

     # Quit the database session
     gitlabhq_production> \q

-    # Connect as superuser to gitlab db and enable pg_trgm extension
+    # Connect as superuser to gitlab db and enable pg_trgm extension if not installed
     psql -U pgsql -d gitlabhq_production -c "CREATE EXTENSION IF NOT EXISTS pg_trgm;"

 ## 3. Redis